Chalarangelo/30-seconds-of-code/snippets/getType.md

 Returns the native type of a value.

 - Return `'undefined'` or `'null'` if the value is `undefined` or `null`.
-- Otherwise, use `Object.prototype.constructor.name` to get the name of the constructor.
+- Otherwise, use `Object.prototype.constructor` and `Function.prototype.name` to get the name of the constructor.

 ```js
 const getType = v =>